tommichael88/booktomnyc/ServiceAgreement.md

 - **13-6**: Ensures they have full comprehensive insurance covering potential property damage, injury, or errors and affirms they will handle any and all claims through such policy.
 - **13-7**: Commits to inspecting the Service Provider's work and addressing any discovered errors.
 - **13-8**: Communication and Termination:
-  - **Immediate Communication**: The Client agrees to promptly inform the Service Provider if any actions being conducted by the Service Provider are perceived to be in violation of this agreement, beyond the Scope of Work as described in Annex A of the Agreement, or any action or conduct that is not to the Client's satisfaction.
+  - Immediate Communication: The Client agrees to promptly inform the Service Provider if any actions being conducted by the Service Provider are perceived to be in violation of this agreement, beyond the Scope of Work as described in Annex A of the Agreement, or any action or conduct that is not to the Client's satisfaction.
-  - **Opportunity to Correct**: Upon receiving such communication, the Service Provider shall be given a reasonable opportunity to correct the action or conduct in question.
+  - Opportunity to Correct: Upon receiving such communication, the Service Provider shall be given a reasonable opportunity to correct the action or conduct in question.
 If the Service Provider fails to address the concerns to the Client's satisfaction, the Client may then consider termination.
-  - **Termination**: The Client reserves the right to demand the Service Provider to stop performing the agreed-upon services and to terminate the agreement.
-In the event of such termination, the parties shall discuss and determine the appropriate payment or partial payment.
+  - Termination: The Client reserves the right to demand the Service Provider stop performing the agreed-upon services and to terminate the agreement before or during such services being rendered.
+In the event of such termination, the parties shall discuss and determine the appropriate payment or partial payment where applicable.
 Such discussions should be initiated as soon as possible, with the aim to reach an agreement within a reasonable timeframe, not exceeding 72 hours after the notice of termination.
-  - **At-Will Relationship**: Both parties understand and agree that the relationship established by this agreement is "at-will," meaning either party can terminate the relationship at any time, with or without cause.
+  - At-Will Relationship: Both parties understand and agree that the relationship established by this agreement is "at-will," meaning either party can terminate the relationship at any time, with or without cause.
 This agreement does not create a long-term employment relationship between the parties.

-- **13-9**: Has read, retained a copy and agrees to the terms as detailed in the Service Provider's [Privacy Policy](https://tommichael88.github.io/booktomnyc/Privacy%20Policy)
+**13-9: Dissatisfaction and Obligations**
+In the event that the Client is dissatisfied with the completed work or encounters any issues related to the services provided, the Client acknowledges that their responsibilities, including but not limited to maintaining comprehensive insurance coverage, shall remain in full force and effect.
+The Client's dissatisfaction or any problems arising from the services shall not absolve the Client of their obligations under this Agreement.
+The Client is still responsible for fulfilling all their duties and commitments as outlined in Sections 13-1 through 13-8, regardless of any disputes or concerns related to the services rendered.
+Failure to meet these responsibilities shall not release the Client from any liability or obligations under this Agreement.

 ## 14. Agreement Updates
-Changes to this Agreement can be found directly at [Service Agreement](https://tommichael88.github.io/booktomnyc/ServiceAgreement) or prior to finalizing booking services through [Setmore](https://booktom.setmore.com) .
+Changes to this Agreement can be found at [Service Agreement](https://tommichael88.github.io/booktomnyc/ServiceAgreement) referenced upon booking services through the website hosted on [Setmore](https://booktom.setmore.com).

 ## 15. Severability
 If a provision of this Agreement is deemed invalid, the other provisions remain in effect.
 The invalid provision will be replaced with a valid one that closely mirrors the original's intent and economic effect.